laurentmau/lm-blog-2020/src/en/posts/2016-01-13-machinelearning.md

 # Why is Machine learning coming now?

 The theory behind machine learning is quite old.
-It's about [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network#History) type algorithms that have been established years ago.
+It's about [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network#History) type algorithms that have been established yea rs ago.

 The theory is nice but like a rocket in order to fly it needs 2 things: a big motor and a big fuel tank.
 A rocket with a big motor and small tank will not go very far, a rocket with a small motor and a lot of fuel will even not take off.